TylerSwindell/TSLogger/README.md

 ## Next Usability

-When implimenting `ts-logger-node` in a NextJS app the a next.config file must include the following:
+Implimenting `ts-logger-node` can only be done in server-components currently.
+In order to use `Logger`, or any other package that requries 'fs', in a NextJS app the a next.config file must include the following:

 ```
 const nextConfig = {